kay-a11y/kay-a11y.github.io/_posts/2025/Linux/2025-05-10-PowerWash-xdotool.md

 So looks like someone's got ADHD but have to play PowerWash. 🤷‍♀️

-Let’s make sure we can press `TAB` automatically every 8 seconds.
-Here’s a simple way to do it with a script on Linux.
+Let's make sure we can press `TAB` automatically every 8 seconds.
+Here's a simple way to do it with a script on Linux.

 You can use `xdotool`, a tool that simulates keyboard input.
 Install it with: